 And we must include the ICE agents who have the responsibility of interior enforcement of our immigration laws.

-By including all of these perspectives-and ensuring that they are independent and chosen by their peers-we can bring some real expertise to Commission to ensure that we can secure our borders and enforce our immigration laws.
+By including all of these perspectives-and ensuring that they are independent and chosen by their peers-we can bring some real expertise to both the Commission and the Oversight Task Force from the front-lines.